rakibul-islam-raju/CoachSync/README.md

    ```

 This should provide the complete instructions for both the Django backend and the React frontend, including the Husky setup.

+## Contribute

+To contribute to this project, please follow the guidelines outlined in [CONTRIBUTING.md](.github/CONTRIBUTING.md).